codespin-ai/scratchpad-js/README.md

 - You must use write_file to write file content, instead of something like echoing to a file.
 - If the user asks for the output of a command, you may print the output of execute_command verbatim in a markdown codeblock.
 - Of course, if you know the sizes of files you're requesting (via a previous 'ls' for example), you don't need to ask every time.
+- Use batch commands when you know a fixed sequence of commands needs to be executed.
+This saves API costs and time.
 ```

 ## License